iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head_iM.md

 ### Post
 **ROBO_Head**<br>
-[News][Administration Bureau][NEKO][Æsir]<br>
+\[News\]\[Administration Bureau\]\[NEKO\]\[Æsir\]<br>
 > The stream hack incident that created quite the buzz a while ago just experienced a dramatic development today.
 Streamer NEKO\#ΦωΦ, who was marked by the Administration Bureau due to her suspected involvement, was acquitted of all charges and released this afternoon.
 After contacting the Law Enforcement Department (LED), this reporter was able to receive a quick confirmation of this news.<br>
 > <br>
 > This reporter also managed to get some exclusive information.
 According to an anonymous source inside LED, in the past few days, they've been receiving physical evidence that is very favorable for NEKO.
 The evidence is sufficient enough that the LED officers and the Bureau believe that NEKO is not the main culprit behind the large\-scale hacking incident.
-To prevent public opinion from shifting, the procedures have been cleared and her release has been granted as quickly as possible. <br>
+To prevent public opinion from shifting, the procedures have been cleared and her release has been granted as quickly as possible.

-[Article excerpted from Node News Network]
+\[Article excerpted from Node News Network\]
 ### Replies
 **ROBO_Head**<br>
 Investigation result compare with this unit's decision: Match<br>